cyverse/cyverse-sdk/docs/register-your-cluster.md

 }
 </script>

-I am still a student at Indiana University, so I will be registering [Mason](https://kb.iu.edu/d/bbhh) as an *executionSystem* to be used with my CyVerse applications.
-Mason is [available](https://kb.iu.edu/d/bbhh#account) to all
+To reinforce why anyone would want to go through the extra effort of registering a system of their own, this guide lays out how to register Indiana University's [Mason](https://kb.iu.edu/d/bbhh) supercomputer as an Agave *[executionSystem](http://developer.agaveapi.co/#execution-systems)*.
+Mason is an ideal example because it is [available](https://kb.iu.edu/d/bbhh#account) to all

 - IU students, staff, and faculty
 - NSF-funded life sciences researchers
 - XSEDE researchers

-Apart from the accessibility, the fact that [each of the 18 nodes](https://kb.iu.edu/d/bbhh#info) also have 512GB of RAM, makes the system desirable for running memory-hungry software.
+and [each of the 18 nodes](https://kb.iu.edu/d/bbhh#info) also have 512GB of RAM, making it desirable for running memory-hungry software.

+## Prerequisites

 To create this and any other executionSystem, you will need